-rural.
-In addition, two temporary add-on payments are written into law and are set to expire after December 31, 2022.
-The ground ambulance add-on payment policy increases the base payment and mileage rate for ground transports by 3 percent for transports originating in rural ZIP codes and by 2 percent for transports originating in urban ZIP codes, while the super-rural add-on payment policy increases the base payment for ground ambulance transports by 22.6 percent where the point-of-pickup ZIP code is designated as super-rural.4 All Medicare ambulance transports are eligible for one of the four add-on payment policies, and many are eligible for multiple add-on policies if they originate in rural ZIP codes.
+base payment and the mileage rate by 50 percent if the point-of-pickup ZIP code is rural.
+In addition, two temporary add-on payments are available through December 31, 2022.
+The ground ambulance add-on payment increases the base payment and mileage rate for ground transports by 3 percent for transports originating in rural ZIP codes and by 2 percent for transports originating in urban ZIP codes.
+The superrural add-on payment increases the base payment for ground ambulance transports by 22.6 percent where the point-of-pickup ZIP code is designated as super-rural.
+All Medicare ground ambulance transports are eligible for at least one of the four add-on payments, and many are eligible for multiple add-on payments if they originate in rural ZIP codes.